Last Updated on 2025-07-21 by Jorge Bastos

 The dam’s construction and associated reservoir would have immersed and destroyed the rock cliff drawings.
 Thus, the archeologists who discovered the engravings started a movement to save them, while the company in charge of building the dam wanted to continue.

-This resulted in months of news, lobbying from both sides and a battle between people who wanted the Dam and those who wanted to save the engravings.
+This resulted in months of news, lobbying from both sides, and a battle between people who wanted the Dam and those who wanted to save the engravings.
 In the end, after huge pressure from the international community, the dam project was halted, and the archeologists continued to discover more engravings.

 In 1998, UNESCO declared the Coa Valley a UNESCO heritage site, which helped consolidate its status.
 It’s said to be the fastest process of classification ever done by UNESCO.
 As per UNESCO: